-Following an assessment visit by a peer review team on 29th April 2013 Cygnet Hospital Derby was given an excellent 96% score in the 1st annual review by the Quality Network for Forensic Mental Health Services.
-In total the hospital was ranked 6th out of a total of 63 NHS and independent services that were reviewed.
+Following an assessment visit by a peer review team on 14th April 2014 Cygnet Hospital Derby was given an excellent 89% score in the 2nd annual review by the Quality Network for Forensic Mental Health Services.

-The hospital achieved above average scores across all 16 areas that were assessed and was awarded 100% ratings in 12 of them including, ‘Admission’, ‘Physical Health Care’, ‘Access to external space’ and ‘Facilities for Visitors’.
+The hospital achieved 100% ratings in six of the 11 standards assessed including, ‘Admission’, ‘Physical Health Care’, ‘Discharge’, 'Relational Security', 'Workforce' and ‘Equalities’.
 The two services that were assessed were the low secure men’s unit on Litchurch Ward and the low secure personality disorder service for women on Alvaston Ward.

 Click here to read the full report.